 Enter information about the child.
 Only the information with a red asterisk (*) is required.
 When ready, click the button to “submit.”

-Under the red banner, you can access the Developmental Milestones-Running Record checklist.
+Return to the CLI Engage dashboard.
+Under the red banner, you can access the Developmental Milestones Checklist.
 This checklist allows you to evaluate your child’s development using established milestones.
 Note: you can only do this assessment if you have already added your children to your CLI Engage account.

 To begin, select the name of the child.
 You will see any previous assessments that you have performed.
 To start a new assessment, click “Perform Assessment.”

-Next, click the button to start the “Developmental Milestones-Running Record.”
+Next, click the button to start the checklist.
 The assessment make take a few moments to open.

 Then, review all of the developmental milestones.
 Be sure to scroll down to your child’s age.
 It’s ok if your child isn’t able to do all the things in the list right now.
 Learning about developmental milestones helps you understand what young children typically know and are able to do at different ages.
 While every child is an individual, milestones checklists allow you to see how their child’s skills compare to typical growth and development, and become aware of possible delays.